llee1008/llee1008/README.md

-- 👋 Hi, I’m @llee1008
+- 👋 Hi, I’m Lynda Donahue
 - 👀 I’m interested in learning new things.
 - 🌱 I’m currently learning Java.
-- 💞️ I’m looking to collaborate on Java efficiency.
-- 📫 How to reach me llee1008@yahoo.com

 <!---
 llee1008/llee1008 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.